Skip to content

 Designate a gitStream User Account

-gitStream automation rules are executed on behalf of the user account configured when you install the gitStream service.
+gitStream automation rules are executed by the user account configured when you authorize LinearB.
+A meaningful account identifier whose name contains the string gitstream (case insensitive), such as gitStream-cm, is required to ensure clarity and proper identification of the automated actions.
 This account must have the necessary permissions to the relevant repositories.

 Use this account when you integrate gitStream